 Don't see finance as stand-alone.
 Instead, shift your mindset and see finance as the center of information to bring together your product/service mix, marketing plan, sales strategy, and human resources together.

 Update your business budget and forecast; ideally, you’ll review and update this monthly.
-If you’re struggling with cash flow, we can help you identify improvements you can make to your processes to manage your cash flow or sign-up for this podcast series.
+If you’re struggling with cash flow, we can help you identify improvements you can make to your processes to manage your cash flow.

 Morale and progress must focus on these things to get our business in the best possible shape.
 Even if your business stayed open during a lockdown or you’ve been back to business for a while, use these simple strategies for continuous improvement.